 Academically dismissed students may submit a written appeal.
-This appeal must be submitted to the academic dean who issued the dismissal letter and must contain a report of documented extenuating circumstances contributing to poor academic performance.
-The academic dean will present the appeal to The Committee on Student Progress and Status.
+This appeal must be submitted to the Student Progress and Status Committee and must contain a report of documented extenuating circumstances contributing to poor academic performance.
 Students whose appeals are not granted and those who do not appeal their dismissal are eligible to possibly return to the College after one full calendar year.
 Refer to the section on "Readmission" for deadlines and policies.